McCord Park Renovation Project

-City Council then approved funding to do a specific McCord Park Master Plan which would engage the public and stakeholders about what they would like to see in the renovation.
+City Council approved funding to complete a McCord Park Master Plan which would engage the public and stakeholders about what they would like to see in the renovation.
 At the completion of the planning process in 2018, City Council approved a Conceptual Master Plan which identified the desired amenities to be included in the park renovations.
-This plan will serve as the guide for the design phase which will go into more detail on those amenities including the playground, restroom, shelter houses, and more.
-The City plans to provide additional opportunities for community input as the detailed design is completed during the second half of 2019.
-It is anticipated construction could begin as early as spring/summer 2020.
-During design, options for phasing will be considered.
+This plan served as the guide for the design phase which goes into more detail on those amenities including the playground, restroom, shelter houses, and more.

 - About 1,100 preschool and youth participants in Community Center programming use the park each year.

 - Approximately 9,000 people attend special events in the park each year including Touch a Truck, National Night Out, and Paws in the Park.

 - An average of 148 kids per week visit the Community Center as part of local daycares, school groups, camps, etc.

 - The McCord Park ball diamonds and soccer fields were available to be reserved for 198 days in 2017.
 At least one of those fields was reserved 193 of those days.
 On average the park has 1,900 visits per week (players only) as a result of field permits.
 Adding parents, siblings, and spectators that number would at least double to 3,800 per week.

 - The Community Garden currently has 30 plots rented.

 - The park renovation plan proposes the addition of two small reservable shelters which would serve an estimated 5,600 people per year.